Guidelines for entering the IBC2015 Innovation Awards

 13 After the initial judging process a shortlist of entries in each category will be announced.
 This announcement is normally made in mid-May.
 If your entry is on the shortlist you will receive support from IBC to help you maximise the publicity benefits in the run-up to the convention.
 IBC will also invest in publicity featuring the shortlisted entries.
 The timescale of the IBC Innovation Awards programme is set up to ensure successful entrants get the maximum marketing benefit from it.

-14 All shortlisted projects will feature in the IBC2013 Awards Ceremony, which takes place during IBC.
+14 All shortlisted projects will feature in the IBC2015 Awards Ceremony, which takes place during IBC.
 To build excitement in the ceremony we need a one minute video from you which will be shown on the giant screen in the Auditorium.
-For the audience in the Auditorium the video has to tell the story of your project and underline its innovation.
-It is a good idea to start thinking now about how you will produce your video and how you can encapsulate the project in one minute.
+For the audience in the Auditorium the video has to tell the complete story of your project and underline its innovation.
+It is a good idea to start thinking now about how you will produce your video, how you can encapsulate the project in one minute, and how the video will impress the audience

 15 If you are on the shortlist you may also want to supply additional video material which can be used on the IBC website, on IBC TV News and other outlets.

 16 The IBC Innovation Awards are judged by an independent panel of journalists and editors, under the chairmanship of Michael Lumley.
-While the judging process is managed by IBC, the panel remains completely independent and includes no IBC staff representative, and their decisions are final.
+While the judging process is managed by IBC, the panel remains completely independent and includes no IBC staff representative.
+The judges take great care in reaching their decisions, and once made they are final.

 17 Please do not contact any member of the judging panel directly, at any stage of the judging process.
 If there is any inappropriate contact then it may lead to disqualification from the awards, both this year and in the future.
 If you have any questions about the awards and how they are judged, please contact the IBC office.